Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{Staircases of achors.} As the next step, we describe how we organize all the anchors of the construction.
+As the next step, we describe how we organize all the anchors of the construction.
 Recall that the wires of the wiring diagram appear and disappear in the order $(\overrightarrow{x_1},\overleftarrow{x_1}),\ldots,(\overrightarrow{x_n},\overleftarrow{x_n})$ from left to right in a staircase-like fashion.
-Therefore, we also stack the anchors onto one another as displayed in Figure~\ref{fig:Anchor-Stitching}, so that the boundary of each stack appears similar to a staircase.
+Therefore, we also stack the anchors onto one another as displayed in \Cref{fig:Anchor-Stitching}, so that the boundary of each stack appears similar to a staircase.
+This ensures that the container will be $4$-monotone, which is used when proving hardness for packing into a square container in \Cref{sec:SquareContainer}.
 The rest of the construction will be in between these two staircases.
 Anchors in the right staircase are treated in the following paragraph.